Jefferson Davis: End of the Confederacy and capture

 The Union army broke through the Confederate trench lines at the end of March 1865, forcing Lee to withdraw and abandon Richmond, Virginia.
 Davis evacuated his family, which included Jim Limber, a free black orphan they briefly adopted, on March 29.
 On April 2, Davis and his cabinet escaped by rail to Danville, Virginia.
 He issued a proclamation on April 4, encouraging the people of the Confederacy to continue resistance, but Lee surrendered at Appomattox Courthouse on April 9.
 The president and his cabinet headed to Greensboro, North Carolina where they met with Joseph Johnston, Beauregard, and North Carolina Governor Zebulon Vance.
 Davis wanted to cross the Mississippi River and continue the war, but his generals stated that they did not have the forces.
 He gave Johnston authorization to negotiate the surrender of his army, but Davis headed south to carry on the fight.

 When Lincoln was assassinated on April 14, the Union government implicated Davis, and a bounty of $100,000 was put on his head.
-On May 2, Davis met with Secretary of War Breckinridge and Bragg in Abbeville, Georgia, to see if they could pull together an army.
+On May 2, Davis met with Secretary of War Breckinridge and Bragg in Abbeville, South Carolina, to see if they could pull together an army.
 They said they could not.
 On May 5, he met with the remainder of his cabinet in Washington, Georgia, and officially dissolved the Confederate government.
 He moved on, hoping to join Kirby Smith's army across the Mississippi.
 On May 9, Union soldiers found Davis's encampment near Irwinville, Georgia.
 He tried to evade them, but was captured wearing a loose-sleeved cloak and covering his head with a black shawl, which gave rise to depictions of him in political cartoons fleeing in women's clothes.